Blistered Grape Tomatoes are a tasty and healthy side dish that literally takes less than 10 minutes to make!

 As a result, I turned to this favorite recipe.
 Blistered Grape Tomatoes are quick, easy, and pretty!
 Just look at that vibrant color!
 Research shows the more colorful your vegetables are the more nutrients they have.

-I like to serve Blistered Grape Tomatoes a few different ways.
-First of all, you can serve them as I did above straight up tomatoes as a side.
+I like to serve this recipe in a few different ways.
+First of all, you can serve them as I did as a side dish.
 Most noteworthy, I exchanged cilantro for basil in the recipe and served them with Mexican dishes.

 An alternate method for serving, try these tomatoes for breakfast and serve them over scrambled eggs and goat cheese.
 No kidding, this combination will certainly wake up your taste buds.
 It’s very fresh and vibrant!

-Finally, serves your Blisterd Grape Tomatoes over angel hair pasta for a more traditional method.
+Finally, serve your Blistered Grape Tomatoes over angel hair pasta for a more traditional method.
 It makes a hearty meatless meal.